jupyterhub/zero-to-jupyterhub-k8s/doc/source/index.rst

 Zero to JupyterHub with Kubernetes
 ==================================

-`JupyterHub`_ is a tool that allows you to quickly utilize cloud computing infrastructure to manage a hub that enables your users to interact remotely with a computing environment that you specify.
-JupyterHub offers a useful way to standardize the computing environment of a group of people (e.g., for a class of students or an analytics team), as well as allowing people to access the hub remotely.
+`JupyterHub`_ allows users to interact with a computing environment through a webpage.
+As most devices have access to a web browser, JupyterHub makes it is easy to provide and standardize the computing environment of a group of people (e.g., for a class of students or an analytics team).

-This growing collection of information will help you set up your own JupyterHub instance.
-It is under active development so the information and tools may change.
+This project will help you set up your own JupyterHub on a cloud and leverage the clouds scalable nature to support large groups of users.
+Thanks to :term:`Kubernetes`, we are not tied to a specific cloud provider.

-If you have tips or deployments that you would like to share, see :ref:`community-resources`.
-If you see anything that is incorrect or have any questions, feel free to reach out in the `gitter chat
+Note that this project is under active development so information and tools may change. *You can be a part of this change!* If you see anything that is incorrect or have any questions, feel free to reach out in the `gitter chat
 <https://gitter.im/jupyterhub/jupyterhub>`_ or create an issue at the `issues
 page`_.
+If you have tips or deployments that you would like to share, see :ref:`community-resources`.

 .. _getting-to-zero: